-Except for using a to-do list, add a ‘done list’.
+When you plan ahead and create to-do lists, remember to add ‘done list’ to each of them.
 See what you’ve done and what you didn’t manage to accomplish.
 Reflect and draw conclusions.

 Lee Cockerell, the former Executive Vice President of Operations for the Walt Disney World® Resort, emphasizes the power of reviewing your actions:

 “Always fix yesterday first, I think it’s called reflection.
 Reflect on yesterday.
 What could you have done better?”